Benelli M4: Benelli Tactical and the M4

 Benelli Tactical is a division of Beretta's Law Enforcement (LE) division.
 Benelli Tactical manages the sales of all tactical shotguns to law enforcement agencies, government and military entities.
 The M4 shotgun is sold in three configurations: M4 Entry with a 14 in barrel; M4 with an 18.5 in barrel; and M1014, which is an M4 with the "M1014" nomenclature on it for military usage only.
 M4 shotguns sold through Benelli Tactical are available with the collapsible buttstock.

-Benelli Tactical and Beretta LE have maintained the belief that the collapsible buttstock, while no longer illegal in the United States, is still only to be made available to law enforcement and government agencies.
-Benelli Tactical/Beretta LE will not sell these stocks to private individuals.
-Benelli Tactical does sell the stock piece for retrofitting the pistol grip stock for $150.
-The stock must be direct-shipped from Italy, however it and other aftermarket stocks are commercially available and not restricted by the United States.
+Benelli Tactical and Beretta LE have maintained the belief that the collapsible stock, while no longer illegal in the United States, is still only to be made available to law enforcement and government agencies, and thus does not sell them to private individuals; however, Benelli Tactical sells the stock piece for retrofitting the pistol grip stock, which can be shipped from Italy without restrictions.

 Suggested retail price of the civilian version is around $1,899.
 An NFA stamp is required to purchase or own the 14.5" barreled model only since this model is considered to be a Short Barreled Shotgun or SBS.
 Standard magazine capacity of the civilian version is 5+1, although it is possible to fit 6+1 and two shot extension tubes are sold by Benelli as well as some other companies.
-9+1 extension tubes are also available, popular in 3-gun competitions.
+Also available are 9 + 1 extension tubes, which are popular in 3-gun competitions.
 Some LE models have become available to private individuals on the secondary market.